 Hi guys!
 Jordan with Motion Array and today we’re going to look at how to use Motion Array slideshow templates for DaVinci Resolve.
 So let’s jump right into it.

-From here you should see this is your screen.
-Your DaVinci Resolve project is open and you should be able to play your template.
-Here you can see that all the elements are in place except for the photo or video content you would like to include as well as the specific text that you would like to appear.
-But thankfully, adding these elements in is quite simple.
-Up here to the top left you should be able to see your media pool which should contain three folders.
+- You can see that all the elements are in place except for the photo or video content you would like to include, as well as the specific text that you would like to appear.

-The Edit section is where you would go to make alterations to any of the images or text within the template.
+- The Edit folder is where you would go to make alterations to any of the images or text within the template.

 You can also distinguish what text you are interacting with because the numerical label associated with each text timeline correlates to its order of appearance in the final template.
 So if we quickly make some more changes to these other text templates, we can see that we have effectively customized all of the text within the template.

-From here you can actually just drag and drop images or videos directly from your computer onto the timeline.
-From there you should also notice that those images or videos are now available within the media pool to drag and drop from here into subsequent timelines.
+- You should also notice that those images or videos are now available within the Media pool to drag and drop from here into subsequent timelines.

-You may also notice that if you mix photos and videos in your template, depending on the resolution of each you might experience that they are too large, in which case you can simply re-adjust the image size by highlighting it in the timeline, going to the inspector, and decreasing the zoom in order to make it fit within the confines of the frame.
+- If you mix photos and videos in your comp, depending on the resolution of each you might experience that they are too large.
+You can simply re-adjust the image size by highlighting it in the timeline, going to the Inspector, and decreasing the Zoom in order to make it fit within the confines of the frame.

 Well, that concludes this tutorial.
 I hope you found it helpful, if you did, please give us a thumbs up and if you’d like to see more tutorials please go ahead and subscribe because we’re making new ones all the time.
 We’ve got lots of other Premiere Pro tutorials, After Effects tutorials, filmmaking tutorials, and yes, also tutorials for DaVinci Resolve!